-In our 19 JAN 17 post on the Western Free Press website, NEC-SC predicted the coming course of operations for driving ISIS forces out of west Mosul.
+In our 19 JAN 17 post on the Western Free Press website, NEC-SE predicted the coming course of operations for driving ISIS forces out of west Mosul.

 We stated that: